anonymous-archiver/pastebin-dl/README.md

 # Overview
 This just a quick 1-2 day project to write something that will be able to download the public pastes given a user's pastebin url.
 None of this is unit tested, just ran through a few pastebins to see what I can do.
 Also note that there is a default timeout of 5 seconds in between file downloads.
 As I'm not paying for a pastebin pro account, I'm doing things such that I don't get IP banned/rate limited.
 Yes, the downloads are synchronous and not async.
 Yes, it's not ideal but hey, what else do you want?

-# Files
-index.js: main entry point
-src/commands/list.js: quick command to list out the public pastes src/commands/download.js: command that will find the public pastes and download them to an output directory package.json: the includes/dependencies
-README.MD

 # Languages/Tools used
 nodeJS